-Disadvantaged Community Criteria determinations in this exhibit are based on MHI and rates provided at the time of application.
-Additional information on populations positively impacted by the project may be submitted and considered before loan closing.
+5 Disadvantaged Community determinations in this PPL are based on MHI and rates provided at the time the PPL was posted for public notice.
+Additional information on populations positively impacted by the project may be submitted and considered prior to loan closing.